Rock am Ring and Rock im Park: 2020 festival

-On April 16, 2020, the 2020 festival was cancelled due to the COVID-19 pandemic.
+On 16 April 2020, the 2020 festival was cancelled due to the COVID-19 pandemic.

 2021 festival

-On March 10, 2021, the 2021 festival was once more cancelled due to the COVID-19 pandemic.
+On 10 March 2021, the 2021 festival was once more cancelled due to the COVID-19 pandemic.

 2022 festival

 The festival resumed after being cancelled 2 years in a row due to the COVID-19 pandemic.
-The festival took place from June 3, thru June 5, 2022.
+The festival took place from 3 June through to 5 June 2022.
 The festivals headliners were Green Day, Muse, Deftones, Volbeat, Billy Talent, Korn, Weezer, The Offspring, Mastodon, and The Distillers.